Aboriginal and Torres Strait Islander people to share the benefits of genomic medicine

 To build genomics health literacy for people from culturally and linguistically diverse backgrounds, this project team have developed and delivered genomics education sessions to bilingual health workers and medical interpreters.

 The Genomics Information Toolkit for Patients is designed to help people access genetic and genomic health services and testing in Queensland.
-The toolkit will include a collection of fact sheets which will be available to download in September 2020.

 This community awareness building project partnered with Health Consumers Queensland (HCQ) on their annual Forum – to educate and engage with highly engaged health consumers.
 HCQ’s annual forum brings together 200-300 health consumers, community engagement practitioners and clinicians each year.